 In 1982, Robert Kegan published The Evolving Self: Problem and Process in Human Development.
-While many found The Evolving Self to be a difficult book, it nonetheless launched a revolution in the way we think about and study adult development.
-Between 1982 and today, Dr. Kegan's ongoing work helped establish a new, unique way of understanding, investigating, and supporting adult development.
+While many found The Evolving Self to be a difficult book, it nonetheless launched a revolution in the way we think about adult development.
+Between 1982 and today, Dr. Kegan's ideas have established a new, unique way of understanding, investigating, and supporting adult development.

 Kegan's New Approach

 Kegan went a different way.
-Between 1982 and 2011, he published three new books (In Over Our Head: The Mental Demands Of Modern Life; A Guide To The Subject-Object Interview; How the Way We Talk Can Change the Way We Work; and Immunity To Change: How To Overcome It and Unlock The Potential In Yourself And Your Organization) that together expanded and fleshed out the way of looking at, understanding, and supporting the processes of adult development that he’d first offered in The Evolving Self.
+Between 1982 and 2011, he published four new books (In Over Our Head: The Mental Demands Of Modern Life; A Guide To The Subject-Object Interview; How the Way We Talk Can Change the Way We Work; and Immunity To Change: How To Overcome It and Unlock The Potential In Yourself And Your Organization) that together expanded and fleshed out the way we look at, understand, and support the processes of adult development that he’d first offered in The Evolving Self.

-Speaking metaphorically, it feels like Dr. Kegan sculpted his new approach to adult development out of a truism embedded in Aldous Huxley's famous quote; "Experience isn't what happens to you.
+Metaphorically, it feels like Dr. Kegan sculpted his new approach to adult development out of a truism embedded in Aldous Huxley's famous quote; "Experience isn't what happens to you.
 Experience is what you do with what happens to you."
-In a way, it feels like Dr. Kegan grasped the essence of Huxley's aphorism, and morphed it into a launch pad for his new way of thinking.
-In The Evolving Self, Kegan broke with Erickson and all the other age-related experts and focused our attention on adult development as a meaning-making process.
+In a sense, it feels like Dr. Kegan grasped the essence of Huxley's aphorism, and morphed it into a launch pad for a new way of thinking.
+In The Evolving Self, Kegan moved away from Erickson and all the other age-related experts and focused our attention on adult development as a meaning-making process.
 For Kegan, adult development was/is a meaning-making process that adults use when they consciously grasp their raw sensory experiences and then transform this awareness into conscious perceptions, concepts and intentions.
 Early on, Kegan described his way of thinking like this; "....it is not that a person makes meaning, as much as that the activity of being a person is the activity of meaning-making."